PhilippKuelpmann/oottest/README.md

 ## Example

-This is a basic example on how you can use the package:
+Here is a basic example on how you can use the vuong_statistic using predictions from two theories:

-(Simple test for 2 theories)

 ``` r
 library(oottest)